Chevelle (band): Line-up changes, This Type of Thinking (Could Do Us In), and Vena Sera (2004–2008)

-This Type of Thinking (Could Do Us In) was recorded in early 2004, and was released on September 21, 2004.
+This Type of Thinking (Could Do Us In) was recorded in early 2004 and was released on September 21, 2004.
 The album debuted at No. 8 on the Billboard 200, and was certified gold by the RIAA six weeks later.
 Johnny Loftus of AllMusic described the songs on the album as "strong dynamically, but sound predetermined — they don't separate from the general loud rock malaise."
 The song "Vitamin R (Leading Us Along)" was released as the first single from the album and reached the No. 1 position on the Mainstream Rock chart.
 Two other singles were released from the album, the titles of which are "The Clincher" peaking at No. 3 on the Mainstream rock chart, and "Panic Prone" which peaked at No. 26 on the same chart.
-The band's song "The Clincher" was featured in the video game Madden NFL 2005.
+The band's song "The Clincher" was featured in the video games Madden NFL 2005 and NASCAR 25.

 After the release of the album, the youngest of the brothers, Joe Loeffler, was dismissed from Chevelle.
 Due to different stories from the band members, it is unclear whether he was fired or left the band of his own accord.
 Pete and Sam stated the following on the band's official website: "After three years of non-stop touring and recording, Joe is taking a break to be home with family.
 We'll miss having him on the road with us, but as his brothers and bandmates we respect his decision and are looking forward to getting out there and playing for the fans.
 See you on tour."
 However, according to Ultimate Guitar Archive, Joe said he was fired.

 The band supported This Type of Thinking (Could Do Us In) with a headlining tour that included opening acts such as Taproot and Thirty Seconds to Mars, and continued playing small tours in 2005 with Geno Lenardo from the band Filter.
 In August 2005, the Loeffler brothers' brother-in-law and longtime friend, Dean Bernardini joined the band as their newest bassist.
 In 2006 Chevelle supported Nickelback for an arena tour across the United States.

 In 2006, the band recorded their fourth studio album titled Vena Sera.
 The album was the first album Chevelle recorded with Bernardini.
 Vena Sera was released on April 3, 2007, debuting at No. 12 on the Billboard 200, and sold 62,000 copies during its first week of release.
 The title of the album translates to "vein liquid" in Latin, representing the blood Chevelle put into making the album, according to Pete.